yan03515/Autonomous-Vehicle/README.md

 ### 1. Mechanical Improvements

-Low-frequency vibrations generated during vehicle operation may affect the measurement quality of onboard sensors, particularly LiDAR and IMU.
+Road-induced vibrations during vehicle operation may affect the measurement quality of onboard sensors, particularly LiDAR and IMU.

 To address this issue, future modifications will include developing a **suspension and vibration isolation system**, referencing mechanical designs available on GrabCAD.
 Additionally, the **LiDAR mounting position will be raised** to reduce potential sensor occlusion and improve environmental coverage while maintaining structural stability.